 - Free to register

-- You must be aged 18 or over to register and receive an online Tracker page.
+- You must be aged 18 or over to register and receive an online profile page.
 Children are welcome to join, but they need a parent or guardian to register on their behalf.

 How we'll support you

 Before you get stepping, you’ll receive your welcome pack through the post.
-We’ll send them within two weeks of your registering, and they’ll include advice on increasing your steps, fundraising tips, a record card to log your steps and a sponsorship form.
+We’ll send them within two weeks of your registering, and they’ll include advice on increasing your steps, fundraising tips, a step calendar to log your steps, a progress poster and a sponsor form.

-You will also get your very own 1 Million Step tracker page which is an online page where you can log your steps and keep a running total, collect virtual badges, keep track of your fundraising and share your progress with everyone on Facebook and Twitter.
+You will also get your very own One Million Step Challenge profile page which is the online page where you will log your steps to keep a running total, collect virtual badges, collect your online fundraising and share your progress with everyone on Facebook and Twitter.

 How do I count my steps?

 Keeping on top of your steps using a smartphone is by far the easiest way to track your activity.
 If you need help finding the best walking app for you, get in touch with us at email@example.com.

-Then keep a log of your daily steps on your 1 Million Steps record card or Tracker website.
+Then keep a log of your daily steps on your One Million Steps calendar or online profile page.

 Why take part?